atomix/atomix/README.md

 [active member](#active-member) replicas for each resource in the cluster.
 This means at any given point in time, leaders for various resources could reside on different members of the cluster.
 However, [passive members](#passive-members) cannot be elected leader as they do not participate in the Raft consensus algorithm.
-For instance, in a cluster with three active members and ten passive members, the leader for an event log partition could be active member *A*, while a state machine's leader could be active member *C*, but neither resource's leader could be any passive member of the cluster.
+For instance, in a cluster with three active members and ten passive members, the leader for an event log could be active member *A*, while a state machine's leader could be active member *C*, but neither resource's leader could be any passive member of the cluster.
 Copycat's `Cluster` and its related Raft implementation are designed to act completely independently of other `Cluster` and Raft instances within the same Copycat instance.